circuitsable/SCARTCouplers/README.md

 ## Audio

 The audio signal on a SCART cable is perfectly fine to tap into and use for more common audio connectors, such as a 3.5mm audio jack or RCA/phono jacks.
-The signal wont be too loud or anything like that
+The signal wont be too loud or anything like that.

 # PCB Images & Schematics